cisagov/ScubaGear/baselines/defender.md

 Audit logs SHALL be maintained for at least the minimum duration dictated by OMB M-21-31.

 <!--Policy: MS.DEFENDER.6.3v1; Criticality: SHALL -->
-- _Rationale:_ Audit logs may no longer be available at the time of need if they are not retained for a sufficient period of time.
+- _Rationale:_ Audit logs may no longer be available when needed if they are not retained for a sufficient time.
 Increased log retention time gives an agency the necessary visibility to investigate incidents that occurred some time ago.
 - _Last modified:_ June 2023
-- _Note_: Purview Audit (Premium) provides a default audit log retention policy that retains Exchange Online, SharePoint Online, OneDrive for Business, and Azure Active Directory audit records for one year.
+- _Note_: Purview Audit (Premium) provides a default audit log retention policy retaining Exchange Online, SharePoint Online, OneDrive for Business, and Azure Active Directory audit records for one year.
           Additional record types require custom audit retention policies.
           Agencies may also consider alternate storage locations and services